djeada/Bash-Scripts/README.md

 ### Arrays

 An array is a variable that holds an ordered list of values.
 The values are separated by spaces.
-The following example creates an array named <i>array</i> and assigns the values 1, 2, 3, 4, 5 to it:
+The following example creates an array named `array` and assigns the values 1, 2, 3, 4, 5 to it:

 ```bash
 array=(1 2 3 4 5)